 We’ll start with this just to get it out of the way: popular thanks to Bram Stoker’s Dracula novel and 1992 Hollywood movie, the castle itself is truly a sight to see.
 Set on a mountain ridge in dramatic landscapes, the badass medieval looks and menacing turrets will make an impression on you.
 Built 700 years ago as a strategic fortress to defend the valley against the Ottoman Empire expansion from Wallachia, the castle has a fascinating history of its own

-It’s also Romania’s #1 tourist attraction and given the Dracula tag, also the most touristy.
-Closer to Brasov, the castle can also be visited on a day trip from Bucharest or Sibiu .
+It’s also Romania’s #1 tourist attraction and given the Dracula tag, the most touristy.
+Located in Bran, the castle can be easily visited on day trips from Brasov, Bucharest and Sibiu.
 We suggest hiring a local guide to help you navigate Romania and all the 'Dracula' tourist traps so check our Bran Castle tours page to see trips we recommend with guides that will give you the real deal.

 2. Fortified settlements part of UNESCO heritage

-With so much migration and colonisation going on in the Middle Ages, many medieval towns in Transylvania were built with defence in mind, either fortified or with a citadel nearby to take refuge in.
-Now, these well-preserved old buildings are living testimony of the fascinating and plot-twisting history Transylvania has witnessed - there are over than 150 fortified constructions in the area!
+With so much migration and colonisation going on in the Middle Ages, many medieval settlements and larger towns in Transylvania were built with defence in mind, fortified or having a citadel nearby to take refuge in.
+Now, these well-preserved buildings are living testament of the fascinating and plot-twisting history Transylvania has witnessed - there are over than 150 fortified constructions in the area!

-Besides being very old, they also preserve our local culture and ancestors’ way of life as if in a time bubble.
-You will literally make a trip back in time, especially if you visit the villages, spend 1 night and see local life.
+But besides being incredibly old, these medieval-styled villages preserve our local rural culture and ancestors’ way of life as if in a time bubble.
+You will literally make a trip 100 years back in time if you go see them or choose to spend 1 night here.
 Brasov or Sibiu are good base camps to explore the area and this is where most of our historic tours start from.

 3. The most authentic Romanian castle - Corvin (Hunyadi) Castle

-Time for another castle.
+Time for another castle - one of our favourites!
 A strong contender to Bran, Corvin Castle also known as Hunyade Castle is a splendid gothic-meets-renaissance historic sight that has preserved its authentic medieval feeling.